Our Spay/Neuter Clinic Saves Lives

 Give your pet a chance to get home if they’re ever lost!
 AnimalKind provides microchipping for a lifetime.

-Apply here for a spay/neuter appointment or call to schedule (*note that we are currently booking out to fall/winter currently):
+Apply for a below spay/neuter appointment or call to schedule (Note: we are currently booking out to fall/winter 2025)

 AnimalKind is making significant progress in protecting animals from euthanasia, with an innovative approach to providing emergency services for pet owners in need and humanely reducing the overpopulation of unwanted animals.